 And now you might be wondering, why he was the only King?
 Well, after coronation, the peace in the area held for about eight years.
 Local nobility was not ready to accept Christianity or the King, so conflicts escalated.
 Before Mindaugas managed to secure a crown for his son and heir he was assassinated in fall 1263.
 After King’s death, Lithuania lapsed into internal disorder and stability did not return till 1270.
 Since then, only Grand Dukes ruled this country.

 How do we celebrate?

 However, whatever you decide, stop everything you are doing at 9 PM!
 You will notice that Lithuanians all over the World will sing National Anthem Tautiska Giesme.
 It will travel the world from mouth to mouth along with the light from Australia to Hawaii, being sung in Lithuanian communities and individually at 9 PM local time.
 Ever since 2009 a simple act of singing National Anthem at the same time on the 6 of July turned into unique nations’ tradition.
 We have become the first nation to ever do so.
+This year Lithuanians will be gathering on the banks of Neris river (between Žvėrynas and Mindaugas bridges).
+People are ancouraged to bring a Lithuanian flag and keep a safe 1-2 meter distance.
 You can check how it happened previous year here.

 NB!
 All day long public transport in Vilnius will be free of charge!
 So it is a nice opportunity to travel outside of the city center.
 Since it’s a bank holiday, some of the shops and museums, might be closed.
 Check out the list of Opening Hours of the main museums in Vilnius, before visiting them.